dartmouth-cs52-20S/workshop-messaging/README.md

 });
 ```

 Finally, we will send a message using the `client` constant we created earlier.
 To do so, we will utilize the `client.messages.create()` method that Twilio provides.
+This returns a Promise, which is how successful/failed API requests are handled.

-(Note: this method takes a JSON object w/ at least the 'from', 'to' and 'body' parameters.)
+(Note: this method takes a JSON object from the client w/ at least the 'from', 'to' and 'body' parameters.)

 ```javascript
 app.post('/api/messages', (req, res) => {